 Instructions

-- In a large mixing bowl, combine ground turkey, onion, garlic, egg, tomato paste, sweet potato, salt and pepper.
-Stir with a fork until everything is well mixed.
+- In a large mixing bowl, combine turkey, onion, garlic, egg, tomato paste, sweet potato, salt and pepper.
+Stir with a fork until well mixed.
 Sprinkle in flour and stir or knead with your hands until just combined.
 Cover the bowl with plastic wrap and chill in the fridge for at least ½ hour or up to 4 hours.
 If you omit this step, the mixture will be mushy and harder to shape into balls.
 The longer you chill the mixture, the easier it will be to roll the meatballs.

 - Prep Time: 40 mins